-Sponsored & Academic Programs Support (SP) reviews all proposals prior to their submission to the funding agency.
+Sponsored Programs (SP) reviews all proposals prior to their submission to the funding agency.
 A completed copy of the proposal should be submitted to SP 10 days, but at least one week prior to submission to assure that the proposal adheres to Federal regulations, University policies and procedures, and the requirements/guidelines of the funding agency.
-The one week requested by SP ensures that all other (n=5) University approvals are secured and there is sufficient time to make any needed changes to the proposal.
+The one week requested by SP ensures that all other University approvals (5) are secured and there is sufficient time to make any needed changes to the proposal.
 It is the responsibility of both the PI and SP to assure that all proposals are complete and accurate.

 The number of copies necessary for the submission to sponsors is often noted in the sponsor’s guidelines and varies with each sponsor.
 If it is not stated in the guidelines, SP will obtain that information and make the appropriate copies.
 SP retains a completed copy of the guidelines and the proposal electronically and in its files.